 Each Monday we begin with dinner and socializing which is incredibly important for building community and friendships; because while many of the teens know each other from Hebrew School and synagogue, our students attend several different public and private schools.

-Yearly tuition 2024-2025: $1,200
+Yearly tuition 2025-2026: $1,200

 Some students find seeing Hebrew School from the inside stirs them to appreciate their own learning in past years more highly.
-Leading as Madrichim may spark renewed pride in Jewish identity and affirmation of commitment to ongoing Jewish learning.
+Leading as Madrikhim may spark renewed pride in Jewish identity and affirmation of commitment to ongoing Jewish learning.

-Our BBYO youth group chapter meets every Tuesday evening during the school year and also has special events some weekends and conventions a few times a year.
-Our BBYO chapter Yalla holds most events together with the chapter from Park Slope Jewish Center, Mellech, because many of them know each other from school and other activities.
-They meet at Kane Street Synagogue, Park Slope Jewish Center and around the neighborhood.
-This year has been an outstanding year so far with 15 to 20 students attending some events and 12 very active teens.
+Click here to apply for the Madrichim ProgramOur BBYO youth group chapter meets every Tuesday evening during the school year and also has special events some weekends and conventions a few times a year.
+Our BBYO chapter Yalla holds most events together with the chapter from Park Slope Jewish Center, Melech, because many of them know each other from school and other activities.
+They meet at Kane Street Synagogue, Park Slope Jewish Center, and around the neighborhood.

 BBYO is primarily social, and that is very important for teens.
 Jewish content and leadership opportunities are also a part of the program.
-Some of the recent events held include a karaoke nght, bubble tea meet-up, discussion of Anti-semitism, Hanukkah party, cake decorating competition, Winter regional convention - at which our chapter claimed the spirit award for the second year in a row!

 For more information:

-JYCM is very teen-led and gives teens excellent opportunities to build leadership skills along with providing a critical venue to help remake our world.
+JYCM is teen-led and provides excellent opportunities to build leadership skills and offers a critical venue to help remake our world.
+We collaborate with Repair The World Brooklyn to direct our teens toward tikkun olam.

 Our synagogue's Tzedek Committee welcomes teens to participate in our ongoing work in these four areas: immigration, environmental justice, racial justice and homelessness.